Epilepsy Action raffle terms and conditions:

 - Tickets should not be sold on the street or door-to-door.

 - Raffle entry is open to anyone who fulfils the raffle terms and conditions.
 Tickets may be sold in person only to residents of England, Scotland and Wales.
+Players in Northern Ireland are not allowed to sell tickets to anyone else.

 - Only tickets for which full payment has been received can be entered into the draw and therefore be eligible to win a prize.